DFE-Digital/bat-design-history/app/posts/publish-teacher-training-courses/2018-07-02-multiple-organisations.md

 ---
 title: Managing multiple organisations
-description: Some users will be responsible for courses from multiple organisations. eg SCITT-schools.
+description: Some users will be responsible for courses from multiple organisations. eg SCITT-schools
 date: 2018-07-02
 screenshots:
   items: